jingpang/LearnVIORB/README.md

 An implementation of [Visual Inertial ORBSLAM](https://arxiv.org/abs/1610.05949) based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2)

 No Loop Closure.
 Not bug-free.
 Not real-time.
-Just to try the basic ideas of Visual Inertial SLAM in above paper.
+Just try the basic ideas of Visual Inertial SLAM in above paper.

 Below is the primary README of ORBSLAM2.